About arc42

 The system is linked to several technical interfaces:

-• Frontend-Backend Communication: The client uses React.js to communicate with the Node.js backend through RESTful API calls.
+• Frontend-Backend Communication: The client uses a React-based UI to communicate with the Node.js backend through RESTful API calls.

 • Backend-Database Communication: The backend of the system interacts with a database through MongoDB using Mongoose ODM.